-Staff have attended a wide variety of courses, including Supporting SEND in the Classroom, Dyslexia, Sensory Circuits, Thrive and Attachment.
+Staff have attended a wide variety of courses, including Supporting SEND in the Classroom, Autism, Dyslexia, Sensory Circuits, Thrive and Attachment.

-This school year training will focus on Neurodiversity and embedding the Therapeutic Thinking approach.
+This school year we will focus on Neurodiversity with focused training on ADHD and exploring sensory issues.

 - All our teachers are qualified teachers - Our booster groups are run by qualified teachers. - Our SENDCo is a qualified teacher, with many years of experience in a number of schools.
 She is an accredited Dyslexia teacher.